CSU-CS152/Lab02Functions/README.md

 # Lab 02 - Functions
 ## Introduction
 This lab introduces the idea of functions.
 Functions are self-contained parts of code meant for you to use over and over again instead of writing the same code multiple times.
-In this lab you will be asked to write a total of five functions.
-The first four functions will calculate the area of circle, rectangle, triangle, and trapezoid, respectively.
-The last function will print a statement about the shape given the type of shape and it's area passed in as arguments.
+In this lab, you will be asked to write a total of five functions.
+The first four functions will calculate the area of a circle, a rectangle, a triangle, and a trapezoid, respectively.
+The last function will print a statement about the shape.
 We assume that the units are in centimeters.

 ## Pre-Step: Application Flow